• Home

 Kenetra Woods was working in health care and inventory management, where she said she could make a maximum of $20 an hour.
 She took a 12-week CompTIA A+ course, which is considered an industry standard for tech support jobs, and later took multiple upskilling courses with Per Scholas.
 Now, she works as a systems administrator for the Indiana State Office of Technology and earns $28 an hour, about $16,500 or 40% more than before.
 Her job lets her work from home and be closer to her son, who has autism.

-“I honestly thought that I would be on like the help desk.
+“I honestly thought that I would be on, like, the help desk.
 I never thought that I would be kind of advanced and be able to secure a position beyond that,” Woods told Fortune.
 “I’m very, very grateful, because it makes things a lot easier for me.
 It gives me the opportunity to take care of my family better.”

-Amber Braaten, a mother of seven in her 40s based in Arizona, was out of work and recovering from her fourth surgery in six months, before she took a remote IT support course with Per Scholas.
+Amber Braaten, a mother of seven in her forties based in Arizona, was out of work and recovering from her fourth surgery in six months, before she took a remote IT support course with Per Scholas.
 Now she works as an infrastructure analyst at Master Electronics, an electronics distributor.

 Courtesy of Amber Braaten